Home » Symptoms » Cat Symptoms A-Z » Affected Leg is not Being Used

 Affected Leg is not Being Used in cats

-The symptom “Affected leg is not being used” in cats describes a situation in which a cat does not put weight on or use one of its legs or paws to move or stand.
-This behavior can be a sign of pain, discomfort, or an underlying injury or illness.
+The symptom ‘Cat not using affected leg’ describes a situation where a cat does not bear weight on or use one of its legs or paws to move or stand.
+This behavior can be a sign of Pain, discomfort, or an underlying injury or illness.

 Can Occur with the Following Diseases: